 The performance examination is also closed-book and requires actual demonstration of seven EN Standard Procedures.
 The examinee is judged on his/her ability to correctly perform or describe all of the required procedures.

-Recertification is necessary every five years and requires successful completion of both the written and performance examinations.
+Recertification requires successful completion of both the written and performance examinations.